DynamicLogLog: Faster, Smaller, and More Accurate Cardinality Estimation: 8. Experimental Results

 We simulated 512,000 independent estimator instances with 2,048 buckets each, out to a true cardinality of 8,388,608 (4,096\(\times\) the bucket count), sampled at 1,297 exponentially-spaced checkpoints.

-\textbf{The HLL bulge (Figure 1).} LL6 (HLL) exhibits a pronounced error spike in the transition region between Linear Counting and the harmonic mean estimator, peaking at 34.1\% mean absolute error near cardinality 3,000--5,000 (1.5--2.5\(\times\) \emph{B}).
+\textbf{The HLL transition bump (Figure 1).} HLL exhibits an error spike in the transition region between Linear Counting and the harmonic mean estimator, peaking at 3.1\% mean absolute error near cardinality 5,000 (2.5\(\times\) \emph{B}) --- approximately 70\% above steady-state error levels.
 In contrast, DLL4's Hybrid estimator and DLC both remain below 2\% error throughout the entire range, with no visible transition artifact.